Nonparametric Multi-shape Modeling with Uncertainty Quantification: Multiple-output Model for Closed Curves

-In the separate single-output GP model of Section \ref{subsec:Setup} (where the coordinate functions are uncorrelated), \eqref{eq:MOGPmatrix} is assumed to have off-diagonal entries equal to zero, meaning that $k_D(d,d')=\delta(d,d')$ for Kronecker delta $\delta$.
-However, suitable modifications of the within-curve coordinate kernel $k_D$ can flexibly allow correlation between coordinates.
+In the baseline model of Section \ref{subsec:Setup} (with uncorrelated coordinate functions), \eqref{eq:MOGPmatrix} is assumed to have off-diagonal entries equal to zero, meaning that $k_D^{(j)}(d,d')=\delta(d,d')$ for Kronecker delta $\delta$.
+However, suitable modifications of the within-curve coordinate kernel $k_D^{(j)}$ can flexibly allow correlation between coordinates.
 We note that a separable kernel assumes that similarity for multiple outputs can be characterized independently across every dimension.
-In the setting of closed curves, this means that we are implicitly assuming that $k_D$ remains the same across all possible pairs of inputs $s_i,s_j \in \mathcal{D}$.
+In the setting of closed curves, this means that we are implicitly assuming that $k_D^{(j)}$ remains the same across all possible pairs of inputs $s_i^{(j)},s_{p}^{(j)} \in \mathcal{D}$.
 This assumption nicely decomposes correlation into separate components attributed between inputs and between coordinate functions.
 Unlike the periodic requirement for within-coordinate dependence, this hierarchy can be extended to higher dimensions.
-Alternatively, one could construct more complex interactions between kernels $k$ and $k_D$.
+Alternatively, one could construct more complex interactions between kernels $k^{(j)}$ and $k_D^{(j)}$.